thecoder08/thecoder08.github.io/index.md

 Click [here](hello-world.md) to read an article about a deep dive into how a modern Hello World program actually works.
 Click [here](3d/3d.md) to learn about how computers render 3D graphics. (incomplete)
 Click [here](nis.md) to read an article about NIS, NSS, NFS, and how remote sign-in and SSO are done on unix-based networks.
 Click [here](bytes.md) to learn about how computers work in bytes, not bits.
+Click [here](sound/sound.md) to learn about the history of sound recording.
 ## What I'm working on
 A 3D-printed electronic gyroscope with a software display.
 Check it out [here](https://github.com/thecoder08/gyro).